-We have had some reports that ConnectCNC has problems saving files downloaded from CNC machines to computers using serial ports.
+We have had some reports that ConnectCNC has problems transferring programs from CNC machines to computers using serial ports.

 Later versions of Windows have implemented additional security mechanisms to prevent accidental or intentional file or folder modification by not allowing users other than owner of file or folder to access it.